Yansongsongsong/kuber-in-action/docs/introduction.md

 ## The order of reading
 you can open [this site](https://labs.play-with-k8s.com/) and login. you need view the details after finishing the lab to get more experiences.

+## About Translation
+This document has been translated to Chinese, you can get it with clicking the `Translations` button on the top.